BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 ## Use Cases

-An NFT auction is a mechanism for exchanging NFTs between participants.
+A NFT auction is a mechanism for exchanging NFTs between participants.
 The use case is to allow two or more parties to trade NFTs without the need for a third-party intermediary.
 The requirements are that the auction be secure, transparent, and efficient.
 </li>
 <li>